How to Check SSL Certificates and Stay Secure

 Setting SSL Certificate in Linux

-If you are using a Linux server environment, installing an SSL certificate will depend on the server you use.
-Here are the steps to install an SSL certificate for an Apache Web server.
+If you are using a Linux server environment, installing an SSL certificate will depend on both the operating system and the server you use.

 ServerName testcertificates.com